byui-cse/cse351-student-version/lesson_01/canvas/prepare.md

 There are two fundamental models for implementing threads: user-level threads and kernel-level threads.
 Python's `threading` module, in most common implementations (including CPython), utilizes a combination of approaches, often leveraging kernel-level threads under the hood but presenting a user-level API.

-*   **User-Level Threads:**
+#### User-Level Threads

 *   **Managed by a user-space library:** Thread creation, scheduling, and management are all handled by a library within the user process, *without* direct involvement of the operating system kernel.
 *   **Fast Context Switching:** Switching between user-level threads is typically very fast because it doesn't require a system call (a transition to kernel mode).
 *   **Blocking System Calls are Problematic:** If one user-level thread makes a blocking system call (e.g., reading from a file), the *entire process* blocks, including all other threads within that process.
 This is because the kernel is unaware of the individual threads; it only sees the process as a whole.
 *   **Cannot Utilize Multiple Cores:** User-level threads, on their own, cannot take advantage of multiple CPU cores because the kernel only schedules the process, not the individual threads within it.
 * **Example:** Early implementations of threading libraries often used this approach.

-*   **Kernel-Level Threads:**
+#### Kernel-Level Threads

 *   **Managed by the OS Kernel:** The operating system kernel is directly aware of and manages the threads.
 Thread creation, scheduling, and synchronization are handled by the kernel.
 *   **Blocking System Calls Do Not Block Other Threads:** If one kernel-level thread makes a blocking system call, the kernel can schedule another thread from the same process (or a different process) to run.
 This is a major advantage.
 *   **Can Utilize Multiple Cores:** The kernel's scheduler can assign different threads to different CPU cores, enabling true parallelism.
 *   **Slower Context Switching:** Switching between kernel-level threads is generally slower than switching between user-level threads because it requires a system call.
 * **Example:** Most modern operating systems (Windows, Linux, macOS) provide kernel-level thread support.

-*   **Hybrid Approaches:**
+#### Hybrid Approaches

 * **Many-to-one:** Many user threads map to a single kernel thread (suffers from the blocking problem).
 * **One-to-one:** Each user thread maps to a kernel thread (what most modern Python setups utilize).
 * **Many-to-many:** Maps many user threads to many kernel threads.

 **Python's Threading Model:**